Loading...

 • Costs where the cover crop will be harvested or grazed, leaving less than 6 inches of growth over winter (November to March)

-• Lift kits to convert low clearance equipment to high clearance, unless the lift kit is part of a proposed project to install equipment to support intercropping
+• Lift kits to convert low clearance equipment to high clearance

 • Consulting services not related to a cover crop plan, or a cover crop plan not prepared by a qualified consultant